Scott943/Prototrade_Docs/docs/source/quickstart.rst

 Retrieving Stock data
 ---------------------

-* To (un)subscribe to particular symbols, use the :py:meth:`subscribe <prototrade.exchange.exchange.Exchange.subscribe>` and `unsubscribe <prototrade.exchange.exchange.Exchange.unsubscribe>` functions
+* To (un)subscribe to particular symbols, use the :py:meth:`subscribe <prototrade.exchange.exchange.Exchange.subscribe>` and :py:meth:`unsubscribe <prototrade.exchange.exchange.Exchange.unsubscribe>` functions
 * Use :py:meth:`get_subscribed_quotes <prototrade.exchange.exchange.Exchange.get_subscribed_quotes>` to get the latest quotes for all the stocks that are subscribed to.
-* To access historical data use the :py:attr:`Historical Property <prototrade.exchange.exchange.historical>`.
+* To access historical data use the :py:attr:`Historical Property <prototrade.exchange.exchange.Exchange.historical>`.

 Placing Orders
 --------------